Nitinsoni03062024/Nitin.soni/_posts/2014-3-6-Basix-Linux-Shell-Scripting.md

 Linux OS = Linux itself CLI cammnd line
 Mac OS = Mac-CLI
 We can oprate OS from the CLI method (Window,Mac,Linux).

+#!
+(Interpretor calling system)
+/bin/bash :- location of shell

+> Types of Quotes

+- 1:- Single Quotes :- ' ' (Print As it is)
+- 2:- Double Quates :- " " (We can print message and values as well)
+- 3:- Back Quotes :-   ` (ti is use to print output of any commad ony)\

+date :- +%A
+date :- +%H:%M

+date --help

 # Keep Learning........